Jane Austen 200: A Life in Hampshire

 Whether or not you can make it to southern England, you can always read some Austen and celebrate an extraordinary woman.
 That you can do pretty much anywhere in the world – thankfully.

 What does Jane Austen mean to you?
-Share your thoughts in the comments.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Share your thoughts in the comments.Pin this article to read later!
+And make sure to follow us on Pinterest.